-11.1 Place of performance and place of jurisdiction shall be the domicile of the Institute, provided the Parties are traders.
+11.1 Place of execution of the contract and place of jurisdiction shall be the domicile of the Institute.

 11.2 The law of the Federal Republic of Germany shall apply to the contractual relationship between the Institute and the Client, unless otherwise explicitly agreed in writing.

-11.3 Written form in the sense of these Terms and Conditions includes fax and e-mail
+11.3 The written form in the sense of these Terms and Conditions includes fax and e-mail

 Here you can download the Terms and Conditions of INNOFACT